ClaraEscorihuela/ecg_signal_processing/README.md

 3. Analysis of the relation of heart rate, periodicity, and variability regarding the reason for admission and demographic data like gender or smoker patients

 4. Apply different techniques to calculate heart rate, such as calculating the heart rate in a window of 1 second over the entire signal and averaging the results

+[1] PAN, Jiapu; TOMPKINS, Willis J. "A real-time QRS detection algorithm."
+IEEE transactions on biomedical engineering, 1985, no 3, p.
+230-236.
+[2] D. S. Raju, M. S. Manikandan, and R. Barathram.
+“An automated method for detecting systolic peaks from arterial blood pressure signals” In Proceedings of the 2014 IEEE Students Technology Symposium, 2014, pp. 41–46